farrelleoin93/Milestone-2/README.md

 ### Colours

-- The colours that I used for this website are Orange(#ff6600) and White(#fff).
-The Orange is used for the header and footer as well as for some bouttons and cards thoughout the website.
+- The colours that I used for this website are grey(#5b5b61), orange(#ff6600), green(#00cc00) and white(#fff).
+The grey is used for the header and footer.
-I choose these colours as I felt that the orange was warm and inviting and I felt that the white was a nice contrast to the orange.
+For the buttons I used orange as I feel that it is a nice warm colour that works well with the grey of the header and footer.
+I decided that the colour of the forms button should change to green when the email successfully sends, this is to make it clear to the user that their email actually sent.
+The background of the website is white as I feel that it is a nice clean colour that works well with the other colours used in the website.

 ### Icons
+- The icons that I used in this project were provided by [Font Awesome](https://fontawesome.com/).
+I decided to use fonts as they offer a pleasant visual aide to the site, also users tend to know that icons usually work as buttons.

 ## <a name="wireframes">Wireframes</a>